Buying Property in Thailand - FAQs

 How to purchase a property in Thailand?

-- Later the full purchase price is paid to the seller according to the terms in the contract and the property is transferred at the land office with the help of your attorney and realtor.
+• Later the agreed purchase price is paid to the seller according to the terms in the contract and the property is transferred at the land office with the help of your attorney and realtor.

 What are the costs of buying a property in Thailand?